lessucettes/adresu-plugin/README.md

         Path to the configuration file. (default "./config.toml") -dry-run
         Log what would be rejected without actually rejecting it.
+  -use-defaults
+        Run with internal defaults if the config file is missing.
   -validate
         Validate the configuration file and exit.
   -version